The Mask (franchise): The Mask (1994)

 Unfortunate bank clerk Stanley Ipkiss (Jim Carrey) finds a magical mask that transforms him into a mischievous, good-hearted gangster with cartoon-like superpowers.

 Son of the Mask (2005)

 After Loki (Alan Cumming) is dispatched to Earth to retrieve the Mask, cartoonist Tim Avery (Jamie Kennedy) inadvertently uses it to conceive a child, who inherits its powers.

 Possible third film

 On the possibility of a direct sequel to the 1994 film with Carrey reprising the role of Stanley Ipkiss and Diaz as Tina Carlyle, Mike Richardson said in a 2014 interview: "We've been talking about reviving The Mask, both in film and in comics.
 We've had a couple of false starts".
 In December 2024, Carrey revealed that he was still interested in portraying the Mask in a sequel as long as the idea is good.
 In January 2025, Diaz also expressed interest in returning "if Jim's on board".
+In June 2026, Chuck Russell said, "A sequel to The Mask is always something I'm asked about.
+It'd be lovely to return, but for me with Jim in particular, it would be lovely to return, but we'll see.
+It's not ready yet, but that's a lovely idea."
+A month later, however, he would die at his home in the San Diego Area, at the age of 74, leaving the status of the sequel unknown.

+Possible reboot

+In 2026, Sébastien Vaniček expressed interest in directing a new adaptation that was darker and more violent, staying closer in tone to the original comics.